wradlib/wradlib/doc/source/tutorial_radolan_format.rst

 National Composits
 ------------------

-The common germanwide national products with a range of 900 km by 900 km are presented in the following table:
+The common national products (across Germany) with a range of 900 km by 900 km are presented in the following table:

 .. tabularcolumns:: |L|L|L|L|L]